frconor-ebook/meditations/_posts/2025-02-25-love-for-peter.md

 Jesus regards as done to Himself."

 He points to the Beatitudes as showing what gives deep happiness.
-"What Catholics should strive to live up to every day, is being poor in spirit and meek and humble of heart, merciful and peacemakers, hungering and thirsting for righteousness" (cf. Pope Francis, *General Audience*, August 6, 2014).
+"What Catholics should strive to live up to every day is being poor in spirit and meek and humble of heart, merciful and peacemakers, hungering and thirsting for righteousness" (*cf*.
+Pope Francis, *General Audience*, August 6, 2014).

 Francis chose for his motto, "By having mercy and by selecting" which